Vocational Aptitude Diploma (Diplôme d'aptitude professionnelle - DAP)

 Tel. +352 47 38 11 223

-- Have the professional requirement of 2,500 hours in the care sector,
+- have already worked for at least 2,500 hours in the care sector,

-- Have gained a positive guidance decision (avis d’orientation favorable) at the end of the 9e class or have a recognised equivalent certification,
+- have gained a positive guidance decision at the end of the 5e class or have a recognised equivalent certification,